cogsandsquigs/website/content/blog/enslaving-an-ai-for-fun-and-profit.md

 title: Enslaving an AI for fun and profit
 date: 2022-05-23
 description: Or, how I came up with the name 'cogsandsquigs’
-tags: [dev, gpt-j-6b, project, tailwind css]
+tags: [dev, gpt-j-6b, project, ai]
 draft: false
 ---